ironhack-labs/lab-css-flexbox-slack/README.md

 Upon completion of this exercise, you will be able to:

-- Develop a fully responsive webpage using provided designs as a guide.
+- Develop a fully responsive webpage using the provided designs as a guide.
 - Use CSS _media queries_ to adapt the page layout to different screen sizes.
 - Use _Flexbox_ to layout and position elements on a webpage dynamically as either rows or columns.
 - Use the CSS `position` property to position elements on a webpage.